Claim: A toddler named Aaron Russell Steimetz is missing, and you should forward the plea to help find him to everyone you know.

 There was never any doubt but that little Aaron had been taken by his father and thus was in the care of a parent during the time he was missing.
 Unlike cases in which the child might be in the hands of a stranger who’d made off with him for God knows what evil purpose, parental kidnappings usually stem from a desire to have the company of the child (he’s loved and missed, in other words), to rescue the youngster from the other parent (whom the abductor sees as a bad or dangerous influence), or to get back at the spouse by making off with what that person values most in the world.
 Whatever the motivation, the child’s safety is generally not a critical issue — he might be in the wrong place and with the wrong parent, but he’s probably safe.
 Consequently, though harried police departments do work to try to find the child and return him to the parent deemed to have legal custody, such cases are by necessity lower on the priority scale than an outright kidnapping by an unknown party.

-In this case, the Marion County Sherriff's Office had pinned down the whereabouts of the errant dad by early February 1999.
-Sheriff's officials were initially powerless to make an arrest because although Mrs. Steinmetz had been awarded temporary custody, they needed a judge's order to take action.
-A warrant for Michael Steinmetz was finally sworn out on 7 February.
+In this case, the Marion County Sherriff’s Office had pinned down the whereabouts of the errant dad by early February 1999.
+Sheriff’s officials were initially powerless to make an arrest because although

-Michael and Amanda Steinmetz had been feuding over her demand for a divorce, and her husband took off with their son from a wedding all three had attended on 19 December 1998.
-Investigators say he called her Christmas Eve to tell her the next time she would ever see them again would be their names on a gravestone.
+Michael and Amanda Steinmetz had been feuding over her demand for a divorce, and her husband took off with their son from a wedding all three had attended on

 All’s well that ends well, right?